pingcap/docs-cn/CONTRIBUTING.md

 - If your changes apply to only one docs version, just submit a PR to the corresponding version branch.

 - If your changes apply to multiple docs versions, you don't have to submit a PR to each branch.
 Instead, after you submit your PR, trigger the ti-chi-bot to submit a PR to other version branches by adding one or several of the following labels as needed.
 Once the current PR is merged, ti-chi-bot will start to work.
+    - `needs-cherry-pick-6.1` label: ti-chi-bot will submit a PR to the `release-6.1` branch.
+    - `needs-cherry-pick-6.0` label: ti-chi-bot will submit a PR to the `release-6.0` branch.
+    - `needs-cherry-pick-5.4` label: ti-chi-bot will submit a PR to the `release-5.4` branch.
     - `needs-cherry-pick-5.3` label: ti-chi-bot will submit a PR to the `release-5.3` branch.
     - `needs-cherry-pick-5.2` label: ti-chi-bot will submit a PR to the `release-5.2` branch.
     - `needs-cherry-pick-5.1` label: ti-chi-bot will submit a PR to the `release-5.1` branch.